 Except it’s not.
 Structuring and composing a painting involves cerebral questions of physics and mathematics as much as emotional sensitivity and bravery.
 It might be possible to make you “lean in 15” (although, frankly, I doubt it), but that approach won’t work with painting.
 You’ve got to make an appointment each week with an hour of, potentially, hard graft.
 Of course that time might be spent out in the sunshine with a glass of chardonnay next to the easel, but still, try and try again.

 Copy other people’s work

 You may not be Rembrandt, but Rembrandt has got a lot to teach you.
 My father, who was an artist, used to make me copy paintings by other painters.
 Aged eight or nine I would be engrossed for hours reproducing masterpieces by Van Dyck and Velázquez.
-Admittedly my versions were, unwittingly, a semi-cubist distortion of the originals, but to this day I remember the lessons I learnt.
+Admittedly my versions were, unwittingly, a semi-cubist distortion of the originals, but to this day I remember the lessons I learned.
+Today, this may not be possible without a stable internet connection like those provided by internet providers indianapolis.
+Thanks to this awesome technology, there’s so much to learn.
 When history is littered with geniuses that can teach you visual shortcuts and solutions, why not learn from the best?

 There’s no point spending all your observational energy only scrutinising your subject.
 You’ve got to keep an eye on how your painting is looking too.
 In any class of students painting a portrait there will be a range of physical distortions evident on canvas that in no way mirror the model.
 I’ve seen elephantine hands that could crush you like a Twiglet affixed to waif-like bodies, or elongated necks that resemble Inspector Gadget at full extension.
 People will labour for hours, convinced that everything is steaming along just fine, while one of the eyes of their sitter is swivelling like a loon.